Military history of the United States during World War II: Command system

 In 1942 President Franklin D. Roosevelt set up a new command structure to provide leadership in the US Armed Forces while retaining authority as Commander-in-Chief as assisted by Secretary of War Henry Stimson with Admiral Ernest J. King as Chief of Naval Operations in complete control of the Navy and of the Marine Corps through its Commandant, then Lt.
 General Thomas Holcomb and his successor as Commandant of the Marine Corps, Lt.
 General Alexander Vandegrift, General George C. Marshall in charge of the Army, and in nominal control of the Air Force, which in practice was commanded by General Hap Arnold on Marshall's behalf.
 King was also in control for wartime being of the US Coast Guard under its Commandant, Admiral Russell R. Waesche.
 Roosevelt formed a new body, the Joint Chiefs of Staff, which made the final decisions on American military strategy and as the chief policy-making body for the armed forces.
 The Joint Chiefs was a White House agency chaired by Admiral William D. Leahy, who became FDR's chief military advisor and the highest military officer of the US at that time.

 As the war progressed Marshall became the dominant voice in the JCS in the shaping of strategy.
 When dealing with Europe, the Joint Chiefs met with their British counterparts and formed the Combined Chiefs of Staff.
 Unlike the political leaders of the other major powers, Roosevelt rarely overrode his military advisors.
 The civilians handled the draft and procurement of men and equipment, but no civilians—not even the secretaries of War or Navy, had a voice in strategy.
 Roosevelt avoided the State Department and conducted high-level diplomacy through his aides, especially Harry Hopkins.
 Since Hopkins also controlled $50 billion in Lend Lease funds given to the Allies, they paid attention to him.

+Historical significance

+World War II was the first time the USA had been involved in a truly global war, and also the first time the US was involved in a general European war and then remained fully involved to shape the postwar outcome.

-Lend-Lease and Iceland Occupation
+Lend-Lease and Iceland occupation

 Without American production, the United Nations could never have won the war.